Uberspace/manual/source/web-security-headers.rst

 .. note::

-    Changing the above values is possible using :ref:`web headers <headers>`.
+    Changing the above values is possible using :doc:`web headers <web-headers>`.